A reduced model for the long-term effects of physical activity on type 2 diabetes: A scaled model for the effect of regular physical activity on type 2 diabetes progression

 The Lipschitz-continuity with respect to the state variables can easily be verified.
 In System~\eqref{eq:y1}, the right hand sides of the short-term equations are linear in each state variable, ensuring Lipschitz-continuity.
 For System~\eqref{eq:y2}, the Lipschitz-continuity of the auxiliary functions has been established in Appendix~\ref{appendix:scaling}, which directly implies the Lipschitz-continuity of $\mathbf{f_2}(t,\mathbf{y_1},\mathbf{y_2})$.

-The control $u(t)$, however, is discontinuous at timepoints where the Heaviside function~\eqref{eq:control} changes values, whenever $t=k\nu + \delta$ or $t=(k+1)\nu$ for $k = 0, \dots, n-1$.
+The control $u(t)$, however, is discontinuous at time points where the Heaviside function~\eqref{eq:control} changes values, whenever $t=k\nu + \delta$ or $t=(k+1)\nu$ for $k = 0, \dots, n-1$.
 Despite this, in the initial interval $t \in [0,\delta]$ all the conditions for the Picard-Lindelöf theorem are satisfied and there exists a unique solution given the initial condition $\mathbf{y_0}$.
 For subsequent intervals, such as $t\in (\delta,\nu)$, we restart the system using the final value for $\mathbf{y}$ from the previous interval as initial condition, again yielding existence and uniqueness in the interval.
-By iteratively restarting the system in this manner, we extend existence and uniqueness to the entire interval $t\in[0,t_\mathrm{end}]$ for a given initial condition $\mathbf{y_0}$.
+By iteratively restarting the system, we extend existence and uniqueness to the entire interval $t\in[0,t_\mathrm{end}]$ for a given initial condition $\mathbf{y_0}$.